 (2) Component services or activities that may include immediate investigation and intervention; arranging emergency medical services; emergency shelter; developing case plan initiation of legal action (if needed); counseling for the child and the family; assessment/evaluation of family circumstances; arranging alternative living arrangements; preparing for foster placement, if needed; and case management and referral to service providers.

-(QQ) "Recreation services" means services or activities designed to provide or assist individuals to take advantage of individual or group activities directed towards promoting physical, cultural, and/or social development.
+(TT) "Recreation services" means services or activities designed to provide or assist individuals to take advantage of individual or group activities directed towards promoting physical, cultural, and/or social development.

-(RR) "Residential treatment services" means:
+(UU) "Residential treatment services" means:

 (1) Short-term residential care and comprehensive treatment and services for children or adults whose problems are so severe or are such that they cannot be cared for at home or in foster care and need the specialized services provided by specialized facilities.
 Residential treatment services should always be reported as twenty-four hours in whole numbers counting the day of admission as day one and the day of release as the last day.

-(2) Component services and activities which may include diagnosis and psychological evaluation; alcohol and drug detoxification services; individual, family, and group therapy and counseling; remedial education and general educational development (GED) preparation; vocational or pre-vocational training; training in activities of daily living; supervised recreational and social activities; case management.
+(2) Component services and activities which may include diagnosis and psychological evaluation; alcohol and drug detoxification services; individual, family, and group therapy and counseling; remedial education and general educational development (GED) preparation; vocational or pre-vocational training; training in activities of daily living; supervised recreational and social activities; and case management.

-(SS) "Round trip per person" means the provision of a round trip of transportation services.
+(VV) "Round trip per person" means the provision of a round trip of transportation services.

-(TT) "Special services for persons with developmental or physical disabilities or persons with visual or auditory impairments" means:
+(WW) "Special services for persons with developmental or physical disabilities or persons with visual or auditory impairments" means:

 (1) Services or activities to maximize the potential of persons with disabilities, help alleviate the effects of physical, mental or emotional disabilities, and to enable those persons to live in the least restrictive environment possible.